Legislation and regulation

 The most tangible obligation is the Workplace Sustainable Mobility Plan (WSMP) for sites with more than 200 employees or more than 100 per shift.
 The deadline has been brought forward: Royal Decree-law 7/2026 of 20 March cut the time to implement it from 24 to 12 months, so the companies covered must have it ready before 5 December 2026.
 We analyse these obligations in detail in our guide to the Sustainable Mobility Law for companies.

-Adopting sustainable mobility is not just a legal obligation, but an opportunity to improve costs and competitiveness.
+Adopting sustainable mobility is also an opportunity to improve costs and competitiveness.
 Among the most notable advantages:

 The Sustainable Mobility Law has direct repercussions for transport and logistics companies.
 These companies face the challenge of adapting their fleets and operations, which can mean a significant initial investment.
 In return, the transition opens up opportunities: